squeaky-pl/pystacia/doc/source/installation.rst

 Installing tinying with IronPython on Windows and .NET
 ======================================================

-Installing tinyimg on IronPython is manual since at the time of writing IronPython couldn't handle :term:`virtualenv`, :term:`pip` or :term: `setuptools` properly.
+Installing Pystacia on IronPython is manual since at the time of writing IronPython couldn't handle :term:`virtualenv`, :term:`pip` or :term: `setuptools` properly.
 Though it's completely functional with a little bit of effort.